 On Debian, Ubuntu, Mint, and Pi3 Raspbian it is easiest to install the build dependencies for fldigi using build-dep.
 You will need to have the source repository enabled.
-Debian already has the source repository enabled.
-For Raspbian it may or may not be enabled.
-To check you will need to look in the source.list file
+If Synaptic is not installed on your system ::

 $ sudo apt-get install synaptic

-Download the latest source tarball to your /home directory.
+Download the latest source tarball (tar.gz) to your /home directory.

 The source tarball contains all the files needed to compile fldigi.